zaldivards/ContextQA/README.md

 ```
 ### Check it

 Open your browser at http://localhost:8080.
-You will see the initialization stepper which will guide you to through the initial configurations
+You will see the initialization stepper which will guide you through the initial configurations

 <img alt="init config" src="https://contextqa-assets.s3.amazonaws.com/init.png" width="1000px">